sbmpost/AutoRaise/README.md

 **Command line usage:**

-    ./AutoRaise -delay 1 -warpX 0.5 -warpY 0.1 -scale 2.5
+    ./AutoRaise -delay 1 -warpX 0.5 -warpY 0.1 -scale 2.5 -mouseStop false

-The delay is specified in units of 20ms and the warp parameters are factors between 0 and 1.
+The delay is specified in units of 50ms and the warp parameters are factors between 0 and 1.
 If you only would like to use the warp feature, simply set delay to 0.
 When warping the mouse, the scale parameter allows you to specify the mouse cursor size.
 To disable this, set it to the system configured scale (normally 1.0).
-If no parameters have been specified, AutoRaise disables warp and defaults to 40ms delay.
+If no parameters have been specified, AutoRaise disables warp and defaults to -delay 1 (i.e. no delay).
+If the mouseStop flag is set, AutoRaise requires the mouse to stop moving for a moment before raising.
+Responsiveness will be lower but in return you will be able to select top menubar items even if there is another application 'in the way'.
 To pass the command line parameters by means of a file, create either a **~/.AutoRaise** file or a **~/.config/AutoRaise/config** file.
 The file format is as follows:

     #AutoRaise config file